Purdue-CS-24/PickupLines/README.md

 - Are you the main branch?
 Cause I wanna push a child into you.
 - I just row reduced a matrix and all I can see is a dependency between you and me.
 - ssh me@yourDMs
+- Are you a functor?
+Cause I wanna apply myself to ur interior.
+- Are you a function?
+Cause I wanna bind with IO to make you impure.
+- Are you a Mutex?
+Cause I wanna lock you and access your contents.
+- Are you JavaScript?
+Cause ur fucking stupid.